Scot Gemmill: International career

-Gemmill was part of the Scotland squads for the Euro 96 and 1998 World Cup but failed to make an appearance in either, a situation he described for the latter as "bittersweet" and "heartbreaking".
+Gemmill was part of the Scotland squads for the Euro 1996 and 1998 World Cup but failed to make an appearance in either, a situation he described for the latter as "bittersweet" and "heartbreaking".

 He won 26 caps for Scotland and scored one goal, against a Hong Kong League XI in a Reunification Cup match in 2002.
 Gemmill played his last game for Scotland in April 2003, in a 2–0 home friendly defeat to Austria, as a half-time substitute.

 Coaching career

 His first steps in to coaching were as a player/coach under Jim Smith at Oxford United in 2006.
 He then became player/coach at the New Zealand Knights in the Australian A-League.

 In March 2014, he was appointed as head coach of the Scotland U17 team for the 2014 UEFA European Under-17 Championship.
 Gemmill was appointed Scotland U21 head coach in September 2016.
+He held the position for the next 10 years, leaving the SFA during the summer of 2026.